-Privacy Notice Shetland College UHI Open Week 2020
+Privacy Notice NAFC UHI Open Week 2020

-The Data Controller of the information being collected is: Shetland College UHI (Shetland Islands Council), Gremista, Lerwick, Shetland.
+The Data Controller of the information being collected is: Jointly NAFC UHI Port Arthur, Scalloway, Shetland. and Shetland College UHI (Shetland Islands Council), Gremista, Lerwick, Shetland.

-For any queries or concerns about how your personal data is being processed you can contact the relevant Data Protection Officer at dataprotectionofficer@uhi.ac.uk
+For any queries or concerns about how your personal data is being processed, or if you would like to withdraw consent to us sending you further information on courses, you can contact our Data Protection Officer at nafcdpo@uhi.ac.uk

 This privacy statement relates to the following process:

-Use of personal data supplied by individuals making a course or other enquiry though the university’s web forms.
+Use of personal data supplied by individuals making a course or other enquiry though the UHI’s web forms.

 Your information will be used for the following purposes: